dart-lang/sdk/pkg/analyzer_plugin/doc/tutorial/assists.md

 describes the location at which assists were requested and an `AssistCollector` through which assists are to be added.

+If you mix in the class `DartAssistsMixin`, then the request will be an instance of `DartAssistRequest`, which also has analysis results.

 The class `AssistContributorMixin` defines a support method that makes it easier to implement `computeAssists`.